- Master of Laws, University of Copenhagen

 - Associate with different law firms (1985 – 1995)

-Mr Schiersing has served/is currently serving as arbitrator, often presiding arbitrator/chairman, as well as emergency arbitrator appointed by e.g. the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Singapore International Arbitration Centre (SIAC), the Hong Kong International Arbitration Centre (HKIAC), the Stockholm Chamber of Commerce (SCC), the DIFC-LCIA Arbitration Centre (DIFC-LCIA), the Dubai International Arbitration Centre (DIAC), the Arbitration Foundation of Southern Africa (AFSA), the Finland Arbitration Institute (FAI) and the Danish Institute of Arbitration (DIA).
-Also, he is sitting arbitrator in various ad hoc arbitrations, including under the UNCITRAL Arbitration Rules, and he is one of the leading Scandinavian authorities on the UNCITRAL Arbitration Rules.
+Mr Schiersing has been appointed as arbitrator, often presiding arbitrator/chairman, as well as emergency arbitrator by e.g. the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Singapore International Arbitration Centre (SIAC), the Hong Kong International Arbitration Centre (HKIAC), the Stockholm Chamber of Commerce (SCC), the DIFC-LCIA Arbitration Centre (DIFC-LCIA), the Dubai International Arbitration Centre (DIAC), the Arbitration Foundation of Southern Africa (AFSA), the Finland Arbitration Institute (FAI), The Court of Arbitration at the Polish Chamber of Commerce in Warsaw (Sakig/PCC) and the Danish Institute of Arbitration (DIA).
+Also, he is sitting arbitrator in various ad hoc arbitrations including under the UNCITRAL Arbitration Rules and he is one of the leading Scandinavian authorities on the UNCITRAL Arbitration Rules.
 He furthermore has experience in acting as umpire or as arbitrator in arbitral tribunals with an umpire structure.

 In investment disputes, Mr Schiersing has served as arbitrator appointed by the host state and counsel to host states and investors.